Disentanglement via Mechanism Sparsity Regularization: A New Principle for Nonlinear ICA: Theory

-The following theorem and its proof are very similar to that of \citet{iVAEkhemakhem20a}.
-The key differences are (i) the fact that the sufficient statistics $\bfT_i$ do not have to be differentiable, which allows us to cover discrete latent variables, (ii) the notion of linear equivalence which is different in that the matrix linking the representations is the same as the one linking $\bflambda$ and $\tilde{\bflambda}$ and (iii) allowing $\bflambda$ to depend on $z^{<t}$.
-Strictly speaking, point (iii) was not cover by previous nonlinear ICA frameworks since $z^{<t}$ is not observed and, thus, cannot be treated as an auxiliary variable (which must be observed).
+The following theorem and its proof are a minor extension of that of \citet{iVAEkhemakhem20a}.
+The key differences are (i) the fact that the sufficient statistics $\bfT_i$ do not have to be differentiable, which allows us to cover discrete latent variables (even though this is not highlighted in the main text), (ii) the notion of linear equivalence does not say anything about the link between $\bflambda$ and $\hat{\bflambda}$, which is crucial for the proof of Thm.~\ref{thm:combined}, and (iii) allowing $\bflambda$ to depend on $z^{<t}$.
+Strictly speaking, point (iii) was not covered by previous nonlinear ICA frameworks since $z^{<t}$ is not observed and, thus, cannot be treated as an auxiliary variable (which must be observed).